 Co-curricular civic engagement opportunities are available to WS minors through a variety of womenfocused community service organizations in the Staunton area.
 Students may also arrange service-based internships in the field.
 Consult the director or the Spencer Center for more information.

 Requirements for the Minor in Women's Studies

-ltem# Title Credits
+ltem # Title Credits

 WS 100 FOCUS ON WOMEN (G) 3

-WS 200 CONTEMPORARY FEMINISMS 3
+WS 200 or approved 3

-(G)
+alternative

 WS 277 COLLOQUIUM 3